Exceptional veterinary care for happy, healthy pets in Cairns

 Cairns Southside Dog Vaccinations

-Canine Cough – often referred to as Kennel Cough – is a highly contagious condition caused by various viruses and bacteria.
+Kennel Cough is a highly contagious condition caused by various viruses and bacteria.
 It spreads easily wherever dogs gather, including parks, grooming salons, obedience schools and kennels.
 Key infectious agents include Bordetella bronchiseptica and viruses such as parainfluenza, adenovirus type 2 and distemper.
 Affected dogs develop a persistent dry, hacking cough that can last for weeks, causing distress for both pets and owners.
 For working and sporting dogs, it can be particularly disruptive.
 In some cases, especially in young dogs, the infection can lead to pneumonia.
-Vaccination helps reduce the risk and severity of canine cough.
+Vaccination helps reduce the risk and severity of kennel cough.

 Cairns Southside Dog Vaccinations